Polynomiality of surface braid and mapping class group representations: Background

 \subsection{Construction of homological representation functors}

-Here we introduce the construction, based on the general machinery of \cite[\S2, \S5]{PSI}, of homological representation functors for surface braid groups and mapping class groups of surfaces.
-Namely, we take inspiration from the constructions of \cite{PSI}, but follow a more direct method (although equivalent in the end) to define the homological representations functors; see Remark~\ref{rmk:connection_PSI}.
+Here we explain the constructions introduced in \cite{PSI} of homological representation functors for surface braid groups and mapping class groups of surfaces.
+Namely, we follow the method and ideas of \cite[\S 2--\S 3]{PSI}, but follow a more direct method (although equivalent in the end) to simplify the presentation; see Remark~\ref{rmk:connection_PSI}.
+A reader familiar with \cite{PSI} may skip this subsection.